hooklift/node-libvirt/API.md

 None.
 #### Return:
 A number which represents the total of currently defined: Domains, Interfaces, Networks and StoragePools respectively.
+It also return null plus an exception if some error ocurred.

 ### hypervisor.getActiveDomains()
 ### hypervisor.getActiveInterfaces()